 But when Che did tell the joke initially, he explains he was showing the difference between someone a person trusts and someone a person can chill with.
 “Just because you dislike a candidate and just because you think a guy would do a terrible job doesn’t necessarily mean you have to hate him and you have to treat him like garbage and he loses all his humanity because he doesn’t agree with your politics,” he says, before adding, “But also, this was way, way before we found out that he had pending sexual assault cases and all that stuff.
 That changes things a bit.”
 (Trump has repeatedly denied any sexual misconduct, and threatened to sue his multiple accusers following the election.)

 Che also talked to EW about how Weekend Update is going to cover Trump now that he’s about to officially be in office, his feelings on the word “offensive,” and what effect internet outrage has — or doesn’t have — on him.
-Watch Michael Che Matters when the special debuts Nov.
-25 on Netflix.
+Michael Che Matters is now streaming on Netflix.

 ENTERTAINMENT WEEKLY: How’d you end up with the title Michael Che Matters?